five-elements/challenge/README.md

     Side notes are listed like this and mostly act as justification for the choices I've made below.

+For each challenge some concepts are required and some are optional.
+Generally the more optional concepts the student chooses to implement the harder the challenge will be.
+On the flipside, choosing more optional concepts early on may better prepare the student for the next step, which in the long run may make the harder challenges more attainable.
+Essentially they choose when to suffer.

 The Text Adventure
 ------------------
 The text adventure is a game distilled down to its core.
 Technically it can be